transmute-industries/draft-ietf-spice-charter/charter.md

 - 02 2025 - Submit a document as a proposed standard covering Metadata Discovery to the IESG for publication
 - 02 2025 - Submit a document as a proposed standard covering Selective Disclosure of Claims to the IESG for publication

-## Coordination

-Coordination with CFRG, RATS, OAuth, JOSE, COSE, and SCITT are important to ensure that the latest work at IETF is leveraged.
-Feedback from experts in other IETF working groups is gathered in the SPICE WG without creating fragments of credential work spread across several existing places in the IETF.
-Additionally, the SPICE WG will coordinate with other organizations that have specific documents or working groups targeting the definition or application of digital credentials.